 The National Council on Aging (NCOA) has developed a toolkit that provides community-based organizations guidance for how to use the Adult Well-Being Assessment (AWA).
 The AWA is a practical and easy-to-use method of measuring an older adult’s Quality of Life.
 The toolkit offers instructions for interpreting AWA results, and describes ways in which your organization can leverage the data to support research, engage funding partners, increase engagement of older adults, allocate resources, and more.

 The rising tide of chronic disease, an aging population, structural inequity in health outcomes (despite advances in health care), and new technology all demand a fundamentally different approach to fostering health—one that brings sectors together to address the SBDOH.
 NCOA is leading the Aging Hub because:

 - We believe that every person deserves to age well.
 The Aging Well Hub allows us to define what aging well means for older adults—and what programs can make it a reality for millions of people.

 - We are committed to measuring and scaling innovations that improve lives.
-We are already tracking our own social impact with the goal of improving 10 million lives by 2020 and 50 million by 2030.
+We are already tracking our own social impact, improving 10 million lives by 2020 and 40 million by 2030.

 - We are committed to strengthening the aging network.
 The Aging Hub gives our community-based partners, especially senior centers, a uniform way to measure their own impact and improve their services.